ejgrimm/garkovify/README.md

 - Monday (11/4): Overview of Markov chains, discrete chain example, solving the global balance equations

-- Wednesday (11/6): Continuous-time chains, using a chain to model the M/M/1 queue, deriving queueing equations
+- Wednesday (11/6): Using the transition matrix, calculating the n-step transition probabilities, continuous-time chains, using a chain to model the M/M/1 queue, deriving queueing equations

-- Monday (11/11):
+- Monday (11/11): Work

+- Wednesday (11/13): Work

+- Monday (11/18): Quiz and beginning of the last sprint